Frequently Asked Questions (FAQ)

-For detailed support, please visit the Customer Knowledge Base
+For detailed support, please visit the Jamstik Help Center

-The only mobile (backpack) friendly guitar controller built to the specs of a real guitar.
-Measuring 16" and weighing just over 2 pounds, it's small but powerful.
-Designed to pair with your favorite Apple device; the jamstik has real frets, real strings, and real musical expression.
-With the jamstik, you can control 100's of midi music apps or software programs, and the list is growing.
-The patented finger sensing system sees your fingers and tracks all of their fine nuances to guide the teaching experience; allowing you to practice or create anywhere.
+A MIDI guitar controller built to the specs of a real guitar.
+Measuring just 16 inches long and weighing just over 2 pounds, it's lightweight & portable yet powerful.
+Jamstik is designed to pair with your favorite Apple device.
+The jamstik has real frets and real strings that enable real musical expression.
+With the jamstik, you can control hundreds of MIDI music apps or software programs (and the list is growing).
+The patented finger-sensing technology sees your fingers and tracks all of their fine nuances to guide the teaching experience, allowing you to practice or create anywhere.

 - Practice guitar quite literally anywhere your iPhone or iPad can go.

-- Play without limits - Record into midi sequencers, customize your sound, sound like anything.
+- Play without limits.
+Record into MIDI sequencers to completely customize your sound.

-While the Zivix apps (jamTutor and jamMix) are developed in cross-platform code, Android platform compatibility is driven by hardware and Android's prioritization of MIDI and audio.
-We love Android and our intent is to fully support Android devices with the same attention and detail we do for iOS, however the reality of devoting resources for developing on Android largely rests on the platform's ability to support audio and MIDI as a prioritized element of their core OS code.
+While our Zivix mobile apps (jamTutor & jamMix) are developed in cross-platform code, Android platform compatibility is driven by hardware and Android's prioritization of MIDI and audio.
+We love Android and our intent is to fully support Android devices with the same attention and detail we do for iOS.
+However the reality of devoting resources for developing on Android largely rest on the platform's ability to support MIDI and audio as a prioritized element of their core OS code.

 As a MIDI device, jamstik will drive anything on Android as-is, connect it and go.
-The same for MIDI control in Windows - jamstik is agnostic in regards to platform on it's output.
+The same goes for MIDI control in Windows.
+Jamstik is agnostic in regards to platform on its output.

-At current, Windows support for the Zivix apps (jamTutor and jamMix) is also largely a product of hardware and OS limitations.
-We're working towards finding a Windows solution, but similar to the Android scenario outlined above it's a compromised affair.
+Currently, Windows support for our Zivix apps (jamTutor and jamMix) is also largely a product of hardware and OS limitations.
+We're working towards finding a Windows solution, but similar to the Android scenario outlined above, it's a compromised affair.

 All future updates regarding Android development will be posted here.